mkBajaj253/BowlingFramework/README.md

 Total: 10 frames each frame has 2 chances total 10 pins to knock down

 ** Write tests to check logic, consider all situations.

+* Fork the project and do the exercise once done raise PR.